I wrote this about three or four weeks ago.

 Eventually her anxiety was brought under control by amitriptyline and she matured into the biggest bundle of sweetness you can imagine.
 Even still, in the early years there were times when I grew frustrated because a bathroom or bedroom light had to be left on overnight because Lucy was afraid of the dark and needed a safe place to sleep.
 It was at these times when HW would calmly remind me of what her mother had said.

-Just now she got up off the floor and walked over to me, standing next to the chair I’m in, looking up at me with those deeply soulful eyes of hers, wondering if it wouldn’t be too much trouble if I could just pull away from my writing for a few seconds to let her out the door in the backyard to pooh and then I’ll just curl up in a little nested ball in the dirt right here beneath the window, me and my cancer, where you can keep an eye on me if you care to.
-I won’t bother you the rest of the day.
+Just now she got up off the floor and walked over to me, standing next to my chair, looking up at me with her soulful eyes, wondering if it wouldn’t be too much trouble if I could pull away from my writing for a few seconds to let her out the door in the backyard to pooh, and then I’ll just curl up in a little ball in the dirt right here beneath the window, me and my cancer, where you can keep an eye on me if you care to.
+I won’t bother you the rest of the day, Papa.
 Promise.

-And I want poke myself in the eye with a sharp stick for Every Single Time I ever complained about a light’s having to be left on overnight.
+And I want poke myself in the eye with a sharp stick for Every Single Time I ever complained about a light having to be left on overnight.

 I open the door for Her Grace to let her out.
 I give her two chicken treats, her favorite.
 As many as she wants, as often as she wants.
 One of the drugs we give her (prednisone) has made her ravenous.
-We don’t give her drugs to get rid of the cancer, that’s futile now and has been since we conceded months ago this disease was systemic, and mercilessly resistant to all our attempts (many) to get rid of it.
+We don’t give her drugs to get rid of the cancer, that’s futile now and has been since we conceded months ago the disease was systemic, merciless against our many tries to get rid of it.
 No, she’s in hospice now, chicken is palliative.
 We give her the drugs to reduce the cancer’s symptoms, to keep her as comfortable as we can for as long as we can.

 I think it was when the four of us — HW, I, Rufus & Lucy — went to Cleveland for four years that I started calling her Lucille.
 That, or The Streak, for the way she could move through a dense woods, leaping over dead fall — you’d see nothing but a flash here and there of the white and brown markings of her incomparably beautiful coat as she chased down a white-tail deer, merely for the fun of the chase.
 And her coat and markings really are beautiful, it’s the feature of hers most often mentioned by strangers who stop to comment on how pretty she is.
 We’d laugh because in the same amount of time it took Lucy to chase after a deer a mile or more and return to us, Rufus was just getting his first olfactory alert — Deer!